Elbridge Colby: Political views

 Colby identifies as a realist.
 He believes that China is the principal threat faced by the United States, and that Asia should be the priority of U.S. efforts and resources.
 He advocates for the U.S. to shift its military planning and resources to prepare for a conflict over Taiwan, and supports bolstering U.S. industrial capacity.
-In a Time article he co-authored with Heritage Foundation president Kevin Roberts, Colby wrote that: "[W]e need to be absolutely clear: Without question, the top external threat to America is China—by far."
-He is a "prioritizer," believing the U.S. to have limited military resources, and thus supporting a reorientation of U.S. military resources away from the Middle East and Europe to Asia and China.
+In a Time article he co-authored with Heritage Foundation president Kevin Roberts, Colby wrote: "[W]e need to be absolutely clear: Without question, the top external threat to America is China—by far."
+He is a "prioritizer", believing the U.S. to have limited military resources, and thus supporting a reorientation of U.S. military resources away from the Middle East and Europe to Asia and China.
 Foreign Policy describes him as "the loudest and perhaps most cogent voice in Washington advocating a complete shift away from Europe, NATO, and Russia and toward the growing challenge from China".